 In recent years, the Board has emphasized the need for increased transparency of the NCUA's finances and its budgeting processes.
 In response, the Office of the Chief Financial Officer has made draft budgets available for public comment via the NCUA's website, and solicited public comments before presenting final budget recommendations for the Board's approval.
 Furthermore, the Economic Growth, Regulatory Relief, and Consumer Protection Act, P.L.115-174, enacted May 24, 2018, requires in Section 212 that the NCUA "make publicly available and publish in the Federal Register a draft of the detailed business-type budget."
-To fulfill this requirement, the Board delegated to the Executive Director the authority to publish the draft budget before submitting it for Board review and the draft budget appeared in the November 19, 2020 issue of the Federal Register.
+To fulfill this requirement, the Board delegated to the Executive Director the authority to publish the draft budget before submitting it for Board review.